 - Amending the relevant mark(s) and end of year/end of part decision administratively on behalf of the Progression and Award Board;

 - Referring the request and the report back to the original Examination Board for consideration.

-In each case, the College shall inform the student of the outcome.
+In each case, the Faculty/School shall inform the student of the outcome.

 5. Candidate Status During the Process